What is the UN Biodiversity Lab?

 Data Policy and Integrity

-What is the data integrity seal?
+What is the data integrity assessment framework?

 Where does the data come from?

-The UN Biodiversity Lab acts as an impartial, trustworthy data broker for over 10 premier research institutions, including Alliance for Zero Extinctions, Birdlife International, FAO, GEO BON, IUCN, JRC (DOPA), Montana State University, NASA, NOAA, Northern Arizona University, RAMSAR, SEDAC/CIESIN/Columbia University, UN Environment World Conservation Monitoring Centre, University of Northern British Columbia, University of Oxford, University of Queensland, and USGS.
+The UN Biodiversity Lab acts as an impartial, trustworthy data broker for over 10 premier research institutions, including Alliance for Zero Extinctions, Birdlife International, FAO, GEO BON, IUCN, JRC (DOPA), Montana State University, NASA, NOAA, Northern Arizona University, RAMSAR, SEDAC/CIESIN/Columbia University, UN Environment World Conservation Monitoring Centre, University of Northern British Columbia, University of Oxford, University of Queensland, USGS, and more.
 The source of each dataset can be found within the metadata.

 Can I share my findings?